 Pocket: I told her I was on the Internet.
 Everyone on the Internet knows what Reba and Dodger’s house looks like from the sky.

-Foley: I told Pocket she had to be very careful where she landed, and then to make sure she knew where she was.
+Foley: I told Pocket she had to be very careful where she landed and then make sure she knew where she was.

 Pocket: I saw a railroad track and decided to land there.